froquede/quarantine-days/README.md

 - rules:
   - every sketch outputs image or video / gif
-  - no more than 1h for one sketch
+  - no more than 1 hour per sketch
-  - 1 folder per day
+  - organize days in folders
   - shared dependecies

 - getting started: